chyzwar/ubuntu-dotfiles/README.md

 * python and pyenv
 * node and nodenv
+* erlang and kerl
+* elixir and kiex
-* docker & virtualbox
+* docker and virtualbox
-* rust & rustup.rs
+* rust and rustup
 * php and composer
 * apache
 * mariadb